AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       The output of the array is ['J', 'o', 'h', 'n', '', 'R', 'e', 's', 'i', 'g'] **Explanation:** The string is an iterable type and the spread operator within an array maps every character of an iterable to one element.
 Hence, each character of a string becomes an element within an Array.

-253.  ### What paradigm is Javascript
+242.  ### What paradigm is Javascript

       JavaScript is a multi-paradigm language, supporting imperative/procedural programming, Object-Oriented Programming and functional programming.
 JavaScript supports Object-Oriented Programming with prototypical inheritance.

-254.  ### What is the difference between internal and external javascript
+243.  ### What is the difference between internal and external javascript

       **Internal JavaScript:** It is the source code within the script tag.
       **External JavaScript:** The source code is stored in an external file(stored with .js extension) and referred with in the tag.

-255.  ### Is JavaScript faster than server side script
+244.  ### Is JavaScript faster than server side script

-      Yes, JavaScript is faster than server side script.
+      Yes, JavaScript is faster than server side scripts.
 Because JavaScript is a client-side script it does not require any web server’s help for its computation or calculation.
 So JavaScript is always faster than any server-side script like ASP, PHP, etc.

-256.  ### How do you get the status of a checkbox
+245.  ### How do you get the status of a checkbox

       You can apply the `checked` property on the selected checkbox in the DOM.
-If the value is `True` means the checkbox is checked otherwise it is unchecked.
-For example, the below HTML checkbox element can be access using javascript as below,
+If the value is `true` it means the checkbox is checked, otherwise it is unchecked.
+For example, the below HTML checkbox element can be access using javascript as below:

       ```html
-      <input type="checkbox" name="checkboxname" value="Agree" /> Agree the
+      <input type="checkbox" id="checkboxname" value="Agree" /> Agree the
       conditions<br />
       ```